zhehaowang/zhehao.me/essays/thoughts.md

 Different branches of knowledge have instrinsically different discount curves, mapped to a multi-dimensional space of evaluation criteria.
 Thus the key would lie in identifying the critical path, and giving it all you got, now.

+You should know when to stop.
+And when you are about to, push one step further.
+You never know if just one step would make all the difference if you simply don't take it.

 The biggest asset of a company, or perhaps any human construct, is its people.
 Make sure they are treated as such, and make sure they are given the right environment and resources to inspire their potentials.